panda3d/panda3d-docs/introduction/tutorial/loading-and-animating-the-panda-model.rst

       :language: python
       :linenos:

-   The command ``loop("walk")`` causes the walk animation to begin looping.
+   The command :py:meth:`loop("walk") <direct.actor.Actor.Actor.loop>` causes
+   the walk animation to begin looping.

 .. only:: cpp

-   The ``Actor`` class which is available to Python users is not available to C++ users. you should create your own Actor class which at least should do the following:
+   The :py:class:`~direct.actor.Actor.Actor` class which is available to Python users is not available to C++ users. you should create your own Actor class which at least should do the following:

    -  load the Actor Model
    -  load the animations